Complete Florida accident reports and news.

 Accident Data Center covers accidents in all areas of Florida

-Miami-Fort Lauderdale: The major southeastern coastal cities of the state.
+Miami-Fort Lauderdale accidents: The major southeastern coastal cities of the state.
 Miami is a center for television production, and is the backdrop to many reality TV shows.

-Orlando-Daytona Beach-Melbourne: Orlando, located near the center of Florida, is home to the Walt Disney World resort theme park.
+Orlando-Daytona Beach-Melbourne accidents: Orlando, located near the center of Florida, is home to the Walt Disney World resort theme park.
 Daytona Beach and Melbourne are located on the coast just east of Orlando.

-Panama City: On the coast of the northwestern panhandle; the largest city between Tallahassee and Pensacola.
+Panama City accidents: On the coast of the northwestern panhandle; the largest city between Tallahassee and Pensacola.

 Tallahassee: The state capital, near the border with Georgia.
 Also includes accidents from the area of nearby Thomasville, GA.

-Tampa-St. Petersburg: The second largest metropolitan statistical area in the state, located north of Ft.
+Tampa-St. Petersburg accidents: The second largest metropolitan statistical area in the state, located north of Ft.
 Myers along the west coast, on the shores of Tampa Bay.

 West Palm Beach-Ft.
-Pierce: Located just north of Fort Lauderdale along the east coast.
+Pierce accidents: Located just north of Fort Lauderdale along the east coast.
 Cut through by I-95.

 Links to Florida transportation and safety organizations